ItaloPereira/booking-app/README.md

 ## Deployment

-The site is deployed using Vercel.
+The site is deployed using Vercel, ensuring a reliable and scalable hosting solution.

 ## Node Version